UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 Notes:
 Working in the terminal you can add many files at the same time listing them after `git add`.

+A very command to use in the terminal is `git add -p`.
+This allows you to interactively choose which part of each file to add by answering either `y` (yes) or `n` (no) to the messages that prompts you about which parts you want to add to the staging area.
+This way you can add just some changes in a file, which is helpful when trying to include only the relevant changes in each commit and ensuring that you can describe all your changes in a short commit message.

 ---

 # Let's apply what we learned!